vmware/terraform-provider-nsxt/website/docs/r/policy_bgp_config.html.markdown

 The following arguments are supported:

+* `site_path` - (Optional) Path for policy site.
+This attribute is required for Global Manager and is not relevant for Local Manager.
 * `ecmp` - (Optional) A boolean flag to enable/disable ECMP.
 Default is `true`.
 * `enabled` - (Optional) A boolean flag to enable/disable BGP.
 Default is `true`.
 * `inter_sr_ibgp` - (Optional) A boolean flag to enable/disable inter SR IBGP configuration.
 Default is `true`.